Ramón Laureano

-Ramón Laureano Jr. (born July 15, 1994) is a Dominican professional baseball outfielder for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2018.
+Ramón Emilio Laureano Jr. (born July 15, 1994) is a Dominican professional baseball outfielder for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics, Cleveland Guardians, Atlanta Braves, and Baltimore Orioles.
+He made his MLB debut in 2018 with the Athletics.

 Early life

 Ramón Laureano is the only son of Nina and Ramón Laureano.
 He was raised in Santo Domingo, Dominican Republic.

 Career

 Houston Astros

 Laureano played college baseball at Northeastern Oklahoma A&M College and was drafted by the Houston Astros in the 16th round of the 2014 Major League Baseball draft.
-He made his professional debut with the Greeneville Astros in 2014 and batted .189 with one home run and two RBIs in 16 games, and played 2015 with the Quad Cities River Bandits, batting .265 with four home runs, 34 RBIs and 18 stolen bases.
+He made his professional debut with the Greeneville Astros in 2014.
+He batted .189 with one home run and two RBIs in 16 games, and played 2015 with the Quad Cities River Bandits, batting .265 with four home runs, 34 RBIs and 18 stolen bases.
 Laureano started 2016 with the Lancaster JetHawks and was promoted to the Corpus Christi Hooks in July.
 Laureano finished 2016 with a combined .319 batting average along with 15 home runs, 73 RBIs and a .955 OPS in 116 total games between both teams.
 He returned to Corpus Christi in 2017 where he posted a .227 batting average with 11 home runs, 55 RBIs and 24 stolen bases.